cwellsx/time/src/topbar/markdown/now.md

 # Now

 - When you start doing something, click the Start button
 - When you finish or pause, record what you did and click Stop.

 ## Time Started or Stopped

-The first text on the page displays the current state, and the time at which you clicked the button:
+The first text on the page shows the current state, and at what time you clicked the button:

 - Started &ndash; after you click the Start button
 - Stopped &ndash; after you click the Stop button